puritanviitm/CKAD/Pod Scheduling.md

 Either change the Label on the Node or the Node Selector specifications in the pod.

-Unlabel the POD and mark it with the coreect label
+Changing the Label on the node.
+For this Unlabel the Node and mark it with the correct label
 ```
 kubectl label nodes node1 disktype-
 ```